Stringboom/appfiler/README.md

     }
 ```

-Edit the config variable in the class to set the default.
+Edit the config variable in the class to set the default configuration.
 Alternatively, you can set it dynamically:

 ```sh